Build a Homelab server using an old laptop

 beacon int: 100

-Replace Thermal Paste / Clean Dust
+Replacing Thermal Paste / Cleaning Dust

-As an old computer, it had never been opened for dust cleaning before.
+As an old computer, it had never been opened for cleaning before.
 During this modification, I also replaced the thermal paste and cleaned the fan.

 Intel: Change Advanced-CPU Configuration-Intel Virtualization Technology to Enable.